Beckton, Newham

 At its peak, Beckton supplied gas to over four million Londoners, as well as manufacturing by-products such as creosote, fertilisers, inks and dyes.
 It was not until the switch to natural gas in the 1960s that the works were scaled down.
 The neighbouring marshland was formerly occupied by hundreds of garden allotments and was also the site of a prisoner of war camp during the Second World War.

-Docklands regeneration in Beckton has created a cluster of industrial and commercial ‘parks’ and thousands of new homes.
-Beckton is ethnically diverse, with large numbers of single people, lone parents and students.
+From 1981, docklands regeneration in Beckton created a cluster of industrial and commercial ‘parks’ and thousands of new homes.

 Postal district: E6